Dear Rt Hon Dr Vince Cable MP

 Now Foncho receives a fair price for his bananas, which means he can afford to care for his loved ones and send his daughter to college.

-Foncho wants to help all banana farmers and workers like him to get a fair deal for their produce, so during Fairtrade Fortnight he came to the UK to ask for our support.
+Foncho wants to help all banana farmers and workers like him to get a fair deal for their produce, so he’s coming to the UK to ask us to lend our support this Fairtrade Fortnight.

 Our campaign aims to transform the banana industry.
 We want to make bananas fair.